bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 min_{u} ||\phi{(X)} - UU^{T}\phi{(X)}||_{2}^{2}
 \end{equation}

-NOTE: PCA and autoenocders do not result in the same solution, one can more think of this as very similar methods, to better understand the autoencoders.
+One interesting thing that can be also observed with such formulation of the problems is that one can try to directly address the problem with a neural network, where both $U$ and $U^{T}$ are modelled with one.
+This is a general formulation of the problem solved by autoencoders.
+PCA and autoencoders do not result in the same solution, one can more think of this as equivalent methods.

-The last equation allows to define the arbitrary transformations U such that it closly resambles the Kernel PCA algorithm, however the transformation U is not always the same.
+The last equation allows to define the arbitrary transformations U such that it closely resembles the Kernel PCA algorithm, however the transformation U is not always the same.
 Moreover, the last equation we can rewrite it in plain English as:
 \begin{equation}
 min_{u} ||\phi{(X)} - decode(encode(\phi{(X)}))||_{2}^{2}
 \end{equation}

-Thus at the final end this results in an encode-decoder structure, or we refer to as autoencoder.
-One can imagine that the encoder is a neural network architecture as well as the decoder.
-With their joint optimization (e.g via backproapagation) one can solve this problem and learn a very powerful representations.
+Thus, in the end, this results in an encode-decoder structure, or we refer to as autoencoder.
+One can imagine that the encoder is a neural network architecture as well as a decoder.
+With their joint optimization (e.g via backpropagation) one can solve this problem and learn very powerful representations.
 The autoencoder is a powerful mechanism for dimensionality reduction and learning representations.

-In kernel terms it corresponds to learning of arbitrary kernels instead of prespcifiying them as in the case of kernel PCA.
+In kernel terms, it corresponds to learning of arbitrary kernels instead of prespecifying them as in the case of kernel PCA.

-Very often adding additional regularization terms, either in terms of KL divergence between the reconstruction and arbitrary distribution, or $L_{1}$ or $L_{2}$ norms of the weights or playing with the size of the inner representation or adding a bit Gaussian or Laplacian noise to the inputs, one can create powerful representations.
-We will later recall some of this stractures, especially Variational Autoencoder (and its sequential companion Recurrent Variational auto-encoder), and the $\beta$-autoencoder, which are especially interesting and one of major building blocks of the research in the time of writting.
+Very often adding additional regularization terms, either in terms of KL divergence between the reconstruction and arbitrary distribution, or $L_{1}$ or $L_{2}$ norms of the weights or playing with the size of the inner representation or adding a bit Gaussian or Laplacian noise to the inputs, one can result in different versions of autoencoders and very diverse set of representations.
+We will later recall some of these structures, especially Variational Autoencoder (and its sequential companion Recurrent Variational auto-encoder).

-There are furthermore: suffcient dimenisonality reduction, where the goal is to find $P(y|x) = P(y|u^{T}x)$.
-Or metric learning where the goal is to find the semi-positive definitiness matrix A such that it is optimized some criteria involving the Mahalanobis distance.

 # Supervised representation learning techniques